IOpahI/GE21-22-Assignment/README.md

 Visual Aspects

--Frequency-line responding to the music along the horizon -Car and Camera bobbing responding to bass level
+- Frequency-line responding to the music along the horizon
+- Car and Camera bobbing responding to bass level

 Interactive Aspects

--Camera movement, to the left and right
+- Camera movement, to the left and right
--A button/key to change song
+- A button/key to change song

 # Instructions for use